robbdouglas/jeopardy-game/README.md

 - all comments in english --> done
 - if 1 player is playing, it must say "player" instead of "players" --> done
 - change categories --> done
+- already used questions must be disabled visually